LuisRevillaM/pg_code_challenge/README.md

 ## Input and Output

-We've chosen `csv` files as the input format.
+We've chosen `csv` files as the input format for this initial version.

 ```
 node index.js <filePath>